Skip to content

 render(vnode, container)

-Renders a virtual DOM tree to a DOM container with efficient diffing.
+Renders a virtual DOM tree to a DOM container with efficient diffing and automatic component loading.

 • vnode: Virtual DOM node to render